Shopify/quilt/packages/dates/README.md

 ### `unapplyTimeZoneOffset`

 Takes in a date object and two optional time zone string parameters.
 Returns a new date object with the offset between the time zones subtracted from it.
+We can also assume the passed date is in the second time zone and we want to calculate it back in the first time zone.

 ```ts
 import {unapplyTimeZoneOffset} from '@shopify/dates';